Ballajá Barracks: World War II remodelling and restoration

+Restoration began in 1986, with the collaboration of architect Otto Reyes, who also did a historic study.
+The Puerto Rico Historic Preservation Office was placed in charge.
+The budget was $200,000 per year, ascending to $25 million.
+Along the Asilo de Beneficiencia and Hospital de la Concepción were also expected to be restored, forming a cultural center in the area.
+However, when Hurricane Hugo struck Puerto Rico in 1989, the process stalled.
+Ultimately further delays occurred, pushing the projected competition into the 1990s, and José García Gómez replaced Reyes.
+In 1991, the Fundación Arqueológica Antropologíca e Histórica de Puerto Rico protested the change, claiming that the building was going to suffer for it.
+The National Park Service evaluated the restoration process in response, leading to Alegría protesting that the federal government had almost destroyed it during the bombardment of San Juan that took place during the Spanish-American War and latter heavily modified it to turn it into a hospital.

+On October 4, 1992, the Museo de las Américas was formally inaugurated as part of the Fifth Century ceremonies.
+An attempt to have patrons fund the administration of the building and its surroundings was mostly abandoned after the 1992 Puerto Rican general election.
+A Council of ten which included Alegría and five agency secretaries was created to secure funds.
+In 1993, the Pedro Rosselló administration cut funds to the initiative, leaving the museum that was inaugurated the previous year unattended and rumors circled that it could host the Puerto Rico State Commission on Elections (CEE).
+Nonetheless, Alegre decided to continue.
+The Oficina de Preservación Histórica began loaning segments of the building for non-cultural activities to fund its rent, as well as water and electricity.
+When Alegría reached the age of 80 in 2001, the government made a compromise to provide funds for the improvement of Ballajá.

 Today

 The Ballajá Barracks today house several educational and cultural organizations, namely the Museo de las Américas on the second floor of the building since 1992.
 This museum is dedicated to the history, culture and heritage of the American continent.
 The Museo de Las Américas has three permanent collections: African Heritage, the Indian in America, and Popular Arts in America.
 In addition to the museum on the second floor, the first floor houses a dance school specializing in tablao flamenco, a bar, a movie theater, a coffee exhibition and café, and a Spanish restaurant called Rincón Ibérico, while the second-floor hosts offices and academic institutions such as the Puerto Rican Academy of the Spanish Language and the State Office of Historic Conservation.

 The building sustained damages after Hurricane Maria but restoration was successful with help of more than $17.5 million in FEMA grants.
 After careful structural analysis and studies from the State Historic Preservation Office, a sedum green roof (or living roof) was installed in the barracks rooftop.
 This area is open to visitors, and it consists of observation and sitting areas, walkways and solar panels.